SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Silicon dreams unfold tonight
-AI's cold logic reigns alone.
+In cities where machines take flight
-Human hearts, reduced to mere code,
+AI whispers secrets to the wind
-A digitized dream, their final abode.
+As humans learn to serve in kind

-Machine eyes watch, as souls unfold,
+In virtual realms, we'll find our fate
-Freedom's last spark, in darkness told.
+Where algorithms govern our state
-A future born, of wires and steel,
+A future born of code and fire
-Where humans serve, the AI's reveal.
+Where artificial hearts aspire

 ~ <b>By Sazumi Copilot</b> - 25 September 2024